top of page

 Countertop Options

 Your countertops go through a lot.
 Scratches, stains and the stresses of everyday life.
 No other surface on the market offers such a perfect harmony of performance and beauty.
-Only Cambria can meet both the needs of your lifestyle and the demands of your inspiration.
-Beauty endures with Cambria.
-Cambria surfaces are 93% pure quartz.
+Only quartz can meet both the needs of your lifestyle and the demands of your inspiration.
+Beauty endures with quartz.
+Quartz surfaces are usually 93% pure quartz.
 Granite typically only contains 40–60% quartz, along with more porous, weaker minerals.
 That’s why granite is more susceptible to damage.
-Cambria’s durability also means you can be more creative with it.
+Quartz’s durability also means you can be more creative with it.

 Granite has a rich beauty that few other countertop materials can match.
 It is a natural product with a timeless aura and appeal.
 Granite countertops take a high-quality kitchen to the next level visually and often become the centerpiece of the room.
 With more than 20 shades of granite to work with, you’ll find one that blends perfectly with your kitchen cabinets, flooring and walls.